You know the thought isn't you. It keeps coming anyway.

 Almost everyone has them

-A study published in the Journal of Obsessive-Compulsive and Related Disorders (Radomsky et al., 2014) surveyed people across six continents and found that 93.6% of participants reported experiencing unwanted, intrusive thoughts.
-That's not a small subset of the population.
+A study published in the Journal of Obsessive-Compulsive and Related Disorders (Radomsky et al., 2014) surveyed people across six continents and found that 93.6% reported unwanted intrusive thoughts — not a small subset of the population.
 That's nearly everyone.

 The difference between a bad thought and a problem